iLib-js/ilib-loctool-webos-c/README.md

 -ilib-webos-loctool-c is a plugin for the loctool allows it to read and localize c files.
 This plugins is optimized for webOS platform.

 ## Release Notes
+v1.0.1
+* Updated code to print log with log4js.

 v1.0.0
 * Implemented to parse properly regarding resource bundle usage of C files.